9.2. Special Matrices#

 ⋅ ⋅ ⋅ -1.0 2.0

-The matrix operations defined above will work just as before on these specialized types, but likely be much more efficient.
-For example:
+The standard matrix operations will work just as before on these specialized types, but Julia will dispatch to highly efficient, specialized algorithms.

 T * randn(5) # Matrix-vector multiplication